 To export your caravan you will need ensure that you are the registered keeper and also make sure that you have the CRiS Registration Document to prove ownership.
 You may also require further documentation around the caravan itself, please check with the local authorities in your destination country for full details.
 For more information click here, to register as the keeper of your caravan click here or contact us.

-CRiS Check provides you with reassurance with a second hand caravan is exactly as it appears, or, if not, enables you to build an accurate picture of its history.
+Carrying out a CRiS Check provides you with reassurance that a used caravan is as exactly as it appears, or, if not, enables you to build an accurate picture of its history.

 Protect what’s precious to you and help prevent and detect caravan crime with VIN Chip, the new industry standard for caravans.